Rent vs Buy Calculator

 Q1: Is renting always cheaper?

-A: Not always, it depends on property appreciation and loan terms.
+Not always.
+It heavily depends on the local rental yield, property appreciation rates, and loan interest rates.

 Q2: Why should I buy instead of rent?